-Are you considering alternatives to Suboxone® to detox off of pain medication?
-Learn how to detox safely off of Suboxone® at the Coleman Institute with The Coleman Method.
+Are you considering alternatives to Suboxone® to detox off of opiate-based pain medication?
+Learn how to detox safely off of Suboxone® at the Coleman Institute with the Coleman Method in Richmond, VA, or at one of our nationwide rapid detox clinics near you.

-COVID-19 aside, the landscape of family practice has changed dramatically in the last few years, especially regarding prescribing medication for patients with chronic pain.
+COVID-19 aside, the landscape of family practice has changed dramatically in the last few years, especially regarding prescribing opioid-based pain medication for patients with chronic pain.

 The CDC reports that starting in 2006, the total number of opioid prescriptions dispensed continued to rise until it peaked in 2012 at “more than 255 million and a prescribing rate of 81.3 prescriptions per 100 persons.”

-Since then, the opioid prescribing rate has declined, falling to the lowest in 13 years by 2018.
-However, that was still a large number by any measure, coming in at more than 168 million total opioid prescriptions.
+Since then, the opioid painkiller prescribing rate has declined, falling to the lowest in 13 years by 2018.
+However, that was still a large number of patients on opiate painkillers by any measure, coming in at more than 168 million total opioid prescriptions.

-As the reality and fallout from these prescribing habits continue to be revealed, many family practices opt to cut down or completely stop treating chronic pain with opioid pain medication.
+As the reality and fallout from prescription opioid pain medications continue to be revealed, many family practices opt to cut down or completely stop treating chronic pain with opioid pain medication.

 More like this: When Pain Medication Becomes a Dependency